davenaylor/postie/readme.txt

 * rtf - rich text format
 * txt - plain text document

+= Can I add special text to the body of the post when using postie? =

+Yes.
+You can create your own function, and use the postie_post filter Two short examples are included in the filterPostie.php file

+= Can I add special text to the title of the post when using postie? =

+Yes.
+You can create your own function, and use the postie_post filter Two short examples are included in the filterPostie.php file

 == CHANGELOG ==

+= 1.3.1 (2009.08.24) =
+    * Changed GetContent filter to postie_post
+    * Added database upgrade hook on activation
+    * Fixed bug where content would be empty if trying to remove signature, and signature list was emtpy
+    * Updated FAQ and readme

 = 1.3.0 (2009.08.14) =
   * Features